Sunday, November 17, 2024

 Back to the matter at hand, I was very frustrated at missing out on seeing the Pacifica Quartet in Toronto (due to a work trip).
 I found out that they were playing largely the same program (but substituting Crumb's Black Angels for a Shostakovich quartet) at the 92nd St. Y in New York, so I decided to just go ahead and travel to see that, and then see some museums and then travel down to Washington DC.
 I don't normally travel that far just for a concert, though I did travel across states for a few exhibits (mostly Norman Lewis and Romare Bearden) and will travel a bit out of my way to see Stoppard's Arcadia.
 As I said, I generally stick closer to home for concerts, though I have been known to take the train (or bus) to Montreal for a concert now and again.

 Anyway, I just managed to snag the last seat (for now) for Tie Me Up!
-Tie Me Down!, which is a film I decided to avoid on first release because the sexual politics of it kind of appalled me.
+Tie Me Down!, which is a film I decided to avoid on first release because the sexual politics of it kind of appalled me (and indeed they remain appalling but I am ready to see the film now).
 So I am making up for that now, as well as catching a lot of his other films.
-In the end, I am going to see quite a few of his films, and certainly his best:
+In the end,* I am going to see quite a few of his films, and certainly his best:

 Broken Embraces (tonight!)